 The Swedish author August Strindberg spent the last four years of his life (1908-12) in this apartment in the Blue Tower, which now houses a museum in his honor.
 It consists of three rooms, his high-art-noveau library with some 3,000 works, his meticulously laid-out desk, a bust of himself made by Carl Eldh, and candlesticks shaped like women’s bodies.

-For part 5 in our series, please click here.
+For part 5 in our series of small personal museums, please click here.